Table of Contents

-Roughly twelve hours before ovulation the first meiotic division is completed in the Graafian follicle.
+Roughly twelve hours before ovulation the first meiotic division is completed in the graafian follicle.
 In the course of this process, the first polar body with one set of chromosomes is pinched off.
 The other set stays within the egg cell, which is now called secondary oocyte or oocyte of second order.
 It contains the major part of the cytoplasm and cell organelles so that the polar body is significantly smaller and quickly degenerates.
 The nucleus of the egg cell is still diploid.

 On the 14th day of the female menstrual cycle, ovulation occurs.
 The egg cell ovulates with the zona pellucida and the corona radiata.
 This means that it leaves the ovary and is then caught by the fimbriae of the fallopian tube.
 Simultaneously, the second meiotic division begins.
-It also halts, this time in the metaphase.
+It also halts, but this time in the metaphase.
 It continues if the egg cell is fertilized.

 If the egg cell is fertilized, the second meiotic division is continued.
 Again, a secondary polar body is pinched off, which contains a minimal amount of cytoplasm.
 It remains in the fertilized oocyte, the ovum.
 The nucleus now contains a haploid set of chromosomes, which can fuse with the set of chromosomes of the sperm.

 Since the egg cell ovulates with the zona pellicuda and the corona radiata, the rest of the follicle remains in the ovary.
 It collapses and fills with blood of the theca interna.
-Thus, it is called corpus rubrum at this moment.
+Thus, it is called corpus hemorrhagicum at this moment.